Reading

 - Independent Reading

-- Whole Class Reading/Echo Reading
+- Whole Class Reading 'Book Club'/Echo Reading

-- Comprehension lessons
+- Comprehension and vocabulary lessons

 Accelerated Reader Programme